mintlify-onboarding/auth0docs-v2/auth4genai/README.md

 ### Development

-**Note: you must disconnect from the VPN before attempting to install.
-After the install is successful, you can reconnect.**
+**Okta employees: see our [internal docs](https://oktawiki.atlassian.net/wiki/spaces/DAFS/pages/3622310144/Auth4GenAI+docs+Mintlify+access+and+local+dev) on access and local dev.**

 Install the [Mintlify CLI](https://www.npmjs.com/package/mint) to preview the documentation changes locally.
-To install, DISCONNECT FROM THE VPN and use the following command
+To install, use the following command

 ```
 npm i -g mint
 ```

-Once install completes, you can RECONNECT TO THE VPN.

 Run the following command at the root of your documentation (where `docs.json` is, so in this case, `/auth4genai`):